 Tarascon is a pleasant Provencal town situated between Arles and Avignon.
 While Tarascon is not the most visited town in Provence, the combination of church, caste and historic town centre make it enjoyable to explore.

-When you arrive in Tarascon the first thing you notice is the fabulous ‘King René’s chateau, a medieval chateau which has been built on the remains of a Roman castrum.
+When you arrive in Tarascon the first thing you see is the Chateau de Tarascon, a medieval chateau that dominates the town centre and has been built on the remains of a Roman castrum.
 The current chateau dates back to the 15th century.
 It is a very sturdy looking castle with crenelated walls and towers on the banks of the River Rhone.

 Inside the castle you can see the Royal apartments, where the highlights are several tapestries and the graffiti carved into the walls when the castle was used as a prison (until 1826) - some of it is very detailed.

 After admiring the castle you can enter the town itself and explore the narrow streets which open up onto sunny squares filled with flowers, large plane trees and quite a number of Chusan palms adding an exotic touch.
 The square outside the tourist office is a nice example.

 The Collegiale Church of St Martha is a striking church on the edge of town, near the castle.
 It is a mixture of Romanesque and Gothic styles.
 Wander round the back where there are some circular roofs next to a buttress and various decorated spires - this is my favourite view of the church.
 Inside you can see the tomb of the saint.